machine-data-hub/app/README.md

 # Recent Updates
 ### March 29, 2020
-1. HCDE Reviews Implemented
-2. 11/15 design changes implemented
+1. 11/15 design changes implemented
     * What's not implemented
     * Couldn't get axios JSON filing writing working with Netlify.
 Works locally.
 I am prioritizing this (3/29/2020)
         * This is used for counting Like, Downloads, and suggesting datasets.
     * Blog slugs kept crashing, unsure why
     * Displaying cards by Tile / Datasets is in progress.
 Paused to solve the axios problem.
-3. What is Implemented / What to Review
+2. What is Implemented / What to Review
     * Prettier used for formatting
     * Simulation and Time Series sorting
     * Color code tags for filtering